-- NQF 0223 Adjuvant chemotherapy is recommended, or administered within 4 months (120 days) of diagnosis for patients under the age of 80 with AJCC Stage III (lymph node positive) colon cancer - NQF 0384 Oncology: Medical and Radiation Pain Intensity Quantified
+- NQF #0223 Adjuvant Chemotherapy Is Recommended, or Administered Within 4 Months (120 Days) of Diagnosis for Patients Under the Age of 80 With AJCC Stage III (Lymph Node Positive) Colon Cancer - NQF 0384 Oncology: Medical and Radiation Pain Intensity Quantified

 This report contains details of the evaluation of measures assigned to Track 2 and moved to the spring 2020 cycle.
-Detailed summaries of the Committee's discussion and ratings of the criteria for each measure are in Appendix A. The detailed evaluation summary of measures assigned to Track 1 and remained in the fall 2019 cycle were included in a separate report.
+Detailed summaries of the Standing Committee's discussion and ratings of the criteria for each measure are in Appendix A. The detailed evaluation summary of measures assigned to Track 1 and that remained in the fall 2019 cycle was included in the Cancer Final Report - Fall 2019 Cycle.